emicklei/gmig/README.md

 Creates a new migration for you to describe a change to the current state of infrastructure.

-    gmig new "add storage view rol to cloudbuild account"
+    gmig new "add storage view role to cloudbuild account"

 ### status [path]